-The project team will hold up to six (6) virtual KSG meetings during Stage 3.
+The project team will hold up to three (3) KSG meetings during Stage 3.
 The purpose of these meetings will be to review and discuss engagement activities and the BRT project itself.
-Feedback from the KSG will be used in the planning and development of future engagement events and the development of the design concepts.
+Feedback from the KSG will be used in the planning and development of future engagement events and the development of final design concepts.
+NFTA will schedule these meetings.
+Possible topics include: